Monday 1 July 2019

-Left Field: CHAPTER THIRTY ONE - Greengrocer, Vet & Judge
+Left Field: CHAPTER 31 - Greengrocer, Vet & Judge

 A year later, I had my own dangerous sea to cross.
 A few days before the end of November 2014, I started behaving strangely.
 I took a bath and when I’d finished, I annoyed myself by dropping the towel into the tub instead of onto the floor.
 Later, I pissed on the closed toilet seat.
 I went to the shops, came home with nothing and couldn’t open the front door.
 I was using the wrong key.
 I stared at my computer.
 I had forgotten how to type.